ChrisW-priv/PersonalVault/notes/Pipe pattern.md

 ---
 title: Pipe pattern
-description: No description provided.
+description: Way of creating a solution to a complex problem by using already defined, small functions and use their outputs as inputs for next functions.
 date: 2025-02-14
 tags: []
 categories:
   - zettelkasten
 ---

-> [!Definition]
-> Pipe pattern is a way of creating a solution to a complex problem by using already defined, small functions and use their outputs as inputs for next functions.

 Similar to [Compose pattern](Compose%20pattern.md).
 The order of arguments, however is reversed to get more natural left to right implementation